Everything You Need To Know About the Stone of Luck in D&D 5e

 • Requires attunement – Attunement is a bond between a creature and an item.
 Creatures (your character is a creature) can be attuned to no more than three magical items at a time.
 If you do not attune to it (through a process that takes at least an hour), you do not gain the magical benefits of an item.

-Then, let’s get to the actual effect.
-While the stone is on your person (carried, worn as a necklace, or even just sitting in your backpack), you gain a +1 bonus to ability checks and saving throws.
+The Stone of Luck, also known as a Stone of Good Luck or Luckstone, works as long as the stone is attuned and on your person (carried, worn as a necklace, or even just sitting in your backpack), you gain a +1 bonus to ability checks and saving throws.

 How Good Is a Luckstone (Stone of Luck) in D&D 5e?